-Welcome to our guide for Ragnaros, a Melee Assassin in Heroes of the Storm.
+Welcome to our guide for Ragnaros, a Bruiser in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

-Ragnaros is an unique battle-mage-like melee Assassin.
+Ragnaros is a unique battle-mage-like Bruiser.
 His high proficiency at dealing large amounts of area of effect damage is offset by the avoidable nature of his Abilities.
 Opposing insects stand no chance against Ragnaros when he overtakes Structures (or their smoldering ruins), for his true power can then be unleashed... until a group of appropriately-geared adventurers go and claim their weekly treasures, that is.

 - Most Abilities are telegraphed and thus avoidable

 - Limited utility beyond raw damage and waveclear

 Empower Sulfuras BuildRecommended

 Ragnaros's Empower Sulfuras Build has strong single-target damage and provides a high amount of survivability, especially while laning.

 Since Ragnaros offers both excellent waveclear and sustained damage, and a reasonable amount of self-sustain, he is not particularly weak on any Map.
 Molten Core and Lava Wave, however, make him exceptional at dealing with particular Map mechanics.
 Molten Core can specifically be used to absorb a number of Blackheart's Bay's or Sky Temple's Map mechanic attacks that would otherwise be aimed at Structures.
 Lava Wave heavily damages the Zerg wave on Braxis Holdout, and one Lane worth of Webweavers on Tomb of the Spider Queen.
 Molten Code does a good job of handling these mechanics as well, making Ragnaros particularly effective on these Maps.